-- Aside from the investment in Taguig Lake City Development Corporation (TLCDC), the Company will further outline business target projects; welcome other business opportunities from different industries apart from oil and gas and mineral exploration. - Continue research for areas and land mine with potential mineral deposits using affiliated Group's geologists and engineers. - Consider investing into potential renewable energy sources like solar power, biofuels, hydro, wind and geothermal energy.
+- Aside from the investment in Taguig Lake City Development Corporation (TLCDC), the Company will further outline business target projects; welcome other business opportunities from different industries apart from oil and gas and mineral exploration. - Consider investing into potential renewable energy sources like solar power, ethane, biofuels, hydro, wind and geothermal energy.

-- Evaluate potential buyers to buy out investment with Forum Exploration Inc. - Evaluate advances to affiliates and design collection programs to improve the Company's financial status.
-As at December 31, 2019 and 2018, the Company has existing contracts with The Wellex Group Inc. (TWGI) to collect outstanding advances (see Note 11). - Evaluate calling for the remaining stock subscription as source of fund for future projects.
-The Company has outstanding ₱667,456,379 subscription receivable as at December 31, 2019 (see Note 10).
+- Conduct research and feasibility studies on renewable projects, albeit utilizing more stringent investment hurdles, given that renewable energy projects produce power at higher pricing levels as compared to traditional energy sources. - Evaluate potential buyers to buy out investment with Forum Exploration Inc. - Evaluate advances to affiliates and design collection programs to improve the Company's financial status.
+As at December 31, 2020 and 2019, the Company has existing contracts with The Wellex Group Inc. (TWGI) to collect outstanding advances (see Note 11). - Evaluate calling for the remaining stock subscription as source of fund for future projects.
+The Company has outstanding subscription receivables amounting to ₱667,456,379 as at December 31, 2020 and 2019 (see Note 10).